 Losing or gaining weight too fast

-When you gain too much weight too fast, excess fat will build up unevenly in different parts of your body, and one of the most common regions that stores fat is the suprapubic area, so you end up with a bulging FUPA.
+When you gain too much weight too fast, excess fat will build up unevenly in different parts of your body.
+One of the most common regions that stores fat is the suprapubic area, so you end up with a bulging FUPA.
 On the other hand, losing weight too fast can also leave excess tissue and skin in your lower belly region that does not usually go with dieting and exercise alone.

 When you become pregnant, your body changes in many ways to accommodate the baby growing inside of you.
 Fat will be stored all around your trunk to cushion your uterus and provide enough energy to complete the pregnancy.
 Unfortunately, many women (like Beyonce) are not able to shed off the pregnancy fat and excess skin after giving birth, and the result is a stubborn and unappealing tissue shelf in the pubic area.
 Moreover, many women come asking about how to lose their FUPA after a c-section.
 Thankfully, a tummy tuck and monsplasty can usually restore your pre-pregnancy body and give you a flat and sexy belly.

 There are several conservative ways to try to flatten your FUPA, such as dieting and targeted exercises.
 Nevertheless, fat stored in the lower belly and pubic region is usually stubborn and does not go away easily.
 Moreover, the excess skin that forms after pregnancy or rapid weight loss is nearly impossible to get rid of without surgery.

 The best way to flatten FUPA is through one or a combination of cosmetic procedures performed by a certified plastic surgeon.
 Surgery to remove FUPA (Mons Pubis Reduction) is usually done in combination with a tummy tuck procedure with or without mons pubis liposuction to get the best results possible.